Prenatal stress

-Prenatal stress (or prenatal maternal stress) is exposure of an expectant mother to psychosocial or physical stress, which can be caused by daily life events or by environmental hardships.
-This psychosocial or physical stress that the expectant mother is experiencing has an effect on the fetus.
-According to the Developmental Origins of Health and Disease (DOHaD), a wide range of environmental factors a woman may experience during the perinatal period can contribute to biological impacts and changes in the fetus that then causes health risks later in the child's life.

-Health risks include impaired cognitive development, low birth weight and risk of mental disorders in the offspring.
+Prenatal stress, also known as prenatal maternal stress, occurs when an expectant mother is exposed to psychosocial or physical stress.
+This can be brought on by daily events or environmental hardships.[1]
+[2] According to the Developmental Origins of Health and Disease (DOHaD), a wide range of environmental factors a woman may experience during the perinatal period can contribute to biological impacts and changes in the fetus that then cause health risks later in the child's life.
+Health risks include impaired cognitive development, low birth weight, mental disorders, and gender specific deficits in the offspring.

 Conducting Research

-Studies have been conducted longitudinally in order to explore the way that prenatal stress impacts the fetus and its development.
-These studies took place over the course of the pregnancy and months after in order to collect the data necessary.
-The stress of the mothers was assessed using self-questionnaires like the Perceived Stress Scale (PSS) and the Patient Health Questionnaire-8 (PHQ8).

-While focusing on the stress of the mothers during the pregnancy, researchers also focused on the hypothalamic-pituitary adrenal axis (HPA axis) which is a set of glucocorticoid feedback interactions through the mother to the placenta and then to the fetus.
-By focusing on the HPA axis, researchers can see how prenatal stress affects fetal development.
+Studies explore the way that prenatal stress impacts the fetus's development.
+One of the ways the body responds to stress is via the hypothalamic-pituitary-adrenal (HPA) axis.
+Expectant mothers that experience high levels of stressors trigger a response from the HPA axis.
+This then triggers the release of glucocorticoids.
+This increases the level of glucocorticoid in the mother and the fetus.
+Studies show that elevated levels of glucocorticoids can affect neurodevelopment in the fetus.

 Some research includes studies like McKenna et al. suggesting that the idea of pregnancy can cause an increased risk of psychopathology and these exposures during gestation impacts epigenetic.
 The mother's usage of selective serotonin repute inhibitors (SSRIs) was observed while the epigenetic age of the child was calculated through fetal umbilical cord blood.

 Saboory et al. found that prenatal psychosocial stress can cause delays in child growth and development through assessing the child's weight, height and head circumference every two months after they were born.
 They also assessed the child's cognitive development through the use of the Ages and Stages Questionnaire (ASQ).

 Another study, Brannigan et al. focused on how prenatal stress contributes to personality disorders by looking at children decades later born from mothers who spent time in a mental health clinic in Finland.

-This research all found negative correlations between prenatal stress and the child's development.
+All of this research had found negative correlations between prenatal stress and the child's development.